lrozenblyum/chess/README.md

 2. New way (requires M3_HOME variable set up)
    1. runEngineDev.bat

+## How to develop
+### Branch naming convention
+Due to SonarCloud analyzing of pull requests, the branch names should follow the pattern: they can only contain 'A-Z', 'a-z', '0-9', '-', '_', '.', and '/'.

 ## How to release
 ### Preparation
 1) settings.xml must contain valid credentials for release uploading to GitHub